v12technology/fluxtion/docs/cookbook/audit_log.md

 trace level set at build time.

 Setting the audit logging level to NONE at build time removes the tracing from the event processor.

+## Configure runtime audit log level
+The audit log level can be configured at runtime, setting the log level for the whole EventProcessor or for an individual node in the graph

+### Configure audit log level for EventProcessor
+{% highlight java %}
+eventProcessor.setAuditLogLevel(LogLevel.DEBUG);
+{% endhighlight %}

+### Configure audit log level for a single node
+{% highlight java %}
+eventProcessor.setAuditLogLevel(LogLevel.DEBUG, "publisher");
+{% endhighlight %}

+For this to work the name of the node must be well known at runtime, this can be achieved in a node by implementing the interface [NamedNode]({{site.fluxtion_src_runtime}}/node/NamedNode.java).
+The NamedNode.getName() value is assigned to the node in the EventProcessor, this value is the variable name in the generated code and the node log identifier.
+The [Publisher]({{page.example_src}}/AudiLogExample.java#L128) in the example demonstrates this:

+{% highlight java %}
+public static class PublishCalcHandler extends EventLogNode implements NamedNode {
+  //code omitted for clarity
+  @Override
+  public String getName() {
+    return "publisher";
+  }
+}
+{% endhighlight %}

+## Setting the LogRecord processor at runtime
+Audit logging produces a [LogRecord]({{site.fluxtion_src_runtime}}/audit/LogRecord.java) for each event processed.
+The records by default will go to the console using the standard java.util.logging ConsoleHandler.
+Most apps will want to change this in production, and add their own LogRecord processor integrating any logging mechanism that is appropriate:

+{% highlight java %}
+eventProcessor.setAuditLogProcessor(AudiLogExample::printLogRecord);
+{% endhighlight %}

 ## Sample log file